How the National NAACP Began

 NAACP of Martha’s Vineyard

-In the summer of 1908, the USA was shocked by the account of race riots in Springfield, IL.
-A mob of the “best citizens” of Abraham Lincoln’s hometown had raged for two days, killed and wounded scores of Negroes and driven thousands from the city.
+, In the summer of 1908, the USA was shocked by the account of race riots in Springfield, IL.
+A mob of the “best citizens” of Abraham Lincoln’s hometown had raged for two days, killed and wounded scores of Black people and driven thousands from the city.
 Articles on the subject had appeared in newspapers and magazines.
-One such article, which appeared in the Independent on September 3, 1908, written by William English Waling and entitled “Race War in the North,” ended with the sentence, “Yet who realized the seriousness of the situation, and what large and powerful body of citizens is ready to come to their aid?”
-Mrs. Mary White Ovington answered that charge by meeting Mr. Walling and Dr. Henry Moskowitz during the first week of 1909.
+One such article, which appeared in the Independent on September 3, 1908, written by William English Walling and entitled “Race War in the North,” ended with the sentence “Yet who realized the seriousness of the situation, and what large and powerful body of citizens is ready to come to their aid?”
+Mrs. Mary White Ovington answered that challenge by meeting Mr. Walling and Dr. Henry Moskowitz during the first week of 1909.

 It was a second conference in New York in May 1910 that a permanent body to be known as the National Association for the Advancement of Colored People was organized.

-The first issue of The Crisis, the official news organ of the NAACP, was published in November, 1910.
-Its name was suggested by Lowell’s poem, “The Present Crisis.”
+The first issue of The Crisis, the official news organ of the NAACP, was published in November 1910.
+Its name was suggested by James Russell Lowell’s poem “The Present Crisis.”

 The NAACP was incorporated in the State of New York in 1911.
 The principal objectives as stated in the Certificate of Incorporation were as follows: